Synthetic Visual Genome 2: Extracting Large-scale Spatio-Temporal Scene Graphs from Videos

 Despite their utility, there are very limited high-quality spatio-temporal scene graphs available.
 Due to the high cost and difficulty of dense frame-level manual annotation, current datasets remain limited in scale and difficult to expand~\cite{li2025unbiased}.
 Attempts to annotate only a handful of frames per video have led to incomplete annotations that do not capture new objects that appear or disappear~\cite{ji2020actiongenome,grunde2021agqa}.
 As a result, models trained on such datasets tend to overfit to dataset-specific distributions and predicate classifiers.
 This is exacerbated by the severe long-tail bias, sparse and inconsistent annotations, noise, and insufficient temporal labeling~\cite{tang2020unbiased,nag2023unbiasedscenegraphgeneration,qiu2023virtualhome}.
 Consequently, scene graph prediction models struggle to generalize to new scenes with an open vocabulary of new objects, attributes, and relationships~\cite{nguyen2025hyperglmhypergraphvideoscene,yang2023panopticvideoscenegraph}.

 We address these limitations with \textbf{\ourdatasetfull{} (\ourdataset{}), a large-scale panoptic synthetic video scene graph dataset}. \ourdataset{} contains over \textit{636K} videos, \textit{6.6M} objects, \textit{52M} attributes, and \textit{6.7M} relations This dataset is an order-of-magnitude increase in scale and diversity over prior datasets (Table~\ref{tab:dataset_comparison}).
+Human verification of \ourdataset{} confirms the reliability and accuracy of its annotations, yielding 93.8\% accuracy for objects, 88.3\% for attributes, and 85.4\% for relations.
 To create \ourdataset{}, we design a holistic, scalable, fully automated pipeline for synthesizing high-quality video scene graphs.
-Our pipeline unifies multi-scale panoptic segmentation~\cite{sam2}, trajectory tracking with automatic new-object discovery, per-trajectory semantic parsing, and GPT5-based~\cite{gpt5} spatio-temporal relation inference into a robust end-to-end generation framework.
+Our pipeline unifies multi-scale panoptic segmentation~\cite{sam2}, trajectory tracking with automatic new-object discovery, per-trajectory semantic parsing, and GPT-5-based~\cite{gpt5} spatio-temporal relation inference into a robust video scene graph generation framework.
 Our heuristic online-offline two-stage tracking mechanism enables (i) proactively detecting newly emerging instances without human prompts or external detectors and (ii) preserving identity consistency across the entire video.

 With \ourdataset{}, \textbf{we design and train \ourmodel{}, a video scene graph parsing model} that converts raw videos and panoptic trajectories into spatio-temporal scene graphs in a single forward pass.
 Video scene graph parsing is technically challenging for two key reasons.
 First, object categories are globally stable, but attributes and relations are temporally local and can change rapidly over time.
 So the model must capture both long-range semantics and fine-grained temporal variation.
 Second, long videos with many objects produce extremely long token sequences and a combinatorial number of relation candidates, making naive dense encoding and decoding computationally infeasible.